 Ben Zobrist said he wasn't angry when the call went against him.
 He was too shocked—so stunned that he put both hands on his helmet and yanked it off, then somehow just gently placed it on the ground.

 "I felt no anger whatsoever toward Marty or toward the call," said Zobrist, who thought he had drawn a walk that would bring Evan Longoria to the plate with the tying run at second base.
-"I was honestly just questioning it like, 'How did you make that call?
-What happened?'"

 The video of an incredulous Zobrist and an incensed Maddon didn't immediately resonate nationally because it came late in Louisville's victory over Michigan in the NCAA championship game.